SalomePlatform/yacs/doc/toolbars.rst

 + Load a Schema to be executed on a batch system

++ Undo last edition (modification of nodes positions in 2D view are not undoable)

++ Redo last edition

 + Import Catalog : to import specific data types or nodes